 10. Front French Braid

 Keep hair off your face with a side French braid that works even with side bangs.
 Part hair at the side, then start the braid and continue it down the opposite side ending at about ear level.
-Pull it the end back and secure with a clip.
+Pull it the end back and secure it with a clip.

 11. French Braided Dreads